cyberwani/sDashboard/README.md

 The current version of the dashboard includes the following features

+current

+Current version : V2.0.1
+* Added support for listening to dashboard creation complete event.
+* Added support for listening to widget maximized or widget minimized events.

+Previous version's :

-Current version : V2.0 (aka Salt&Pepper)
+V2.0 (aka Salt&Pepper)

 * Full support for all Flort2 charts.
 * Support for chart click and selection